javayhu/Ganks-for-gank.io/README.md

 This project fetches daily newsletters created by [gank.io](http://gank.io/), which shares technical ganks every weekday.

 This project not only parses the post items in one daily issue, but also extracts the main content of each post item's web page for you.
+Sounds good?

 ## Two main models